-In-person instruction at TEACH Academy of Technologies will resume once critical recovery benchmarks are met to ensure the safety and well-being of students and staff.
-These conditions include the lifting of evacuation orders, restoration of essential utilities such as electricity and water, healthy air quality, safe and accessible drinking water, and the removal of debris or structural hazards from campus.
+n-person instruction at TEACH Preparatory Mildred S. Cunningham & Edith H. Morris Elementary School will resume once critical recovery benchmarks are met to ensure the safety and well-being of students, families, and staff.
+These conditions include the lifting of evacuation orders, restoration of essential utilities such as electricity and water, verified healthy air quality, safe and accessible drinking water, and the removal of debris or structural hazards from campus.
 Internet infrastructure must be operational to support digital learning resources, and the availability of sufficient staffing and functional kitchens will be verified to ensure both supervision and meal provision.

-Should school sites remain inaccessible, TEACH Academy may activate alternative instructional arrangements, including temporary relocation to neighboring campuses or community partner facilities.
+Should school sites remain inaccessible, TEACH Preparatory may activate alternative instructional arrangements, including temporary relocation to neighboring campuses or community partner facilities.
 These decisions will be made in collaboration with the TEACH Leadership Team to prioritize student safety, continuity of learning, and family support.